-Indian football team may go to Asiad, after all
+Asian Games 2018: India football team may go to Asiad, after all

 The Asian Games are approaching and like before every edition, the uncertainty over the participation of the Indian football team refuses to end.
 In years gone by, the team was considered a no-hoper and often a drain on resources.
 But of late, the Indian team has had an impressive run of results and its FIFA ranking has also improved to its current standing of 97.
 But the team is still not making the cut according to the prescribed criteria of performance equivalent to the top 8 at the last Asian Games.

 “The Indian Olympic Association will be the body under fire if a large contingent fails to bring back an acceptable number of medals.
 That’s why we have put these criteria in place.
-We don’t want any passengers in our contingent who don’t deserve to be there,” IOA president Narinder Dhruv Batra said on Saturday.
+We don’t want any passengers in our contingent who don’t deserve to be there,” IOA president Narinder Dhruv Batra said.

 Apart from the lack of noteworthy performances at the continental level in previous editions, the fact that India is still ranked 15th in Asia is working against the football team.
 But it is undeniable that there has been an improvement in recent years, and coach Stephen Constantine has even guided Sunil Chhetri & Co. to the Asian Cup finals to be held early next year.
 But the Asian Games will feature football as an under-23 sport, with only three players above that age limit allowed.
 There is no ranking for that age group.